Type 23 frigate: Ships

 On 21 July 2004, in the Delivering Security in a Changing World review of defence spending, Defence Secretary Geoff Hoon announced that Norfolk, and were to be paid off.
 In 2005 it was announced that these three vessels would be sold to the Chilean Navy, to be delivered in 2008.
 In September 2005 BAE Systems was awarded a £134 million GBP contract to prepare the frigates for transfer. ex-Marlborough, ex-Norfolk and ex-Grafton were sold to Chile for a total of £134 million.
 The letter of intent for purchase was signed in December 2004, followed by a formal contract on 7 September 2005. ex-Norfolk was handed over by the Defence Logistics Organisation and BAE Systems and commissioned into the Chilean Navy on 22 November 2006, and named Almirante Cochrane (FF-05) (after Lord Cochrane, a naval hero to both the British and Chileans).
 Ex-Grafton was delivered to Chilean Navy on 28 March 2007 at Portsmouth and renamed Almirante Lynch (FF-07).
 Ex-Marlborough was delivered to Chilean Navy on 28 May 2008 at Portsmouth and renamed Almirante Condell (FF-06).
 As of 2021, these three ships remain in service with the Chilean Navy and were upgraded by Lockheed Martin Canada by the local ASMAR shipbuilding company.

-The two oldest ships in Royal Navy service are classified as General Purpose ships, and are primarily homeported at Portsmouth.
+The oldest ship in Royal Navy service, Iron Duke, is classified as a General Purpose ship, and is primarily homeported at Devonport.
 The remainder are equipped with the Type 2087 Towed Array Sonar, and are primarily tasked with the anti-submarine warfare mission.
-These seven ships are based primarily at Devonport.
+These six ships are based primarily at Devonport.
 The Type 23 ships in the Royal Navy are due to be replaced in service by the Type 26 ASW and Type 31 general purpose frigates.
 The 2021 defence white paper indicated that both Montrose and Monmouth would be withdrawn early.
 Monmouth, having had the planned life-extension refit cancelled, and been laid up since 2018, was withdrawn from service in June 2021.
 In 2024, it was indicated that both HMS Westminster and HMS Argyll would also be retired.
 In 2021 in a written answer provided to the House of Commons Select Defence Committee, the First Sea Lord, Admiral Tony Radakin, suggested that older frigates of the class would be retained in service longer than anticipated in order to ensure that escort numbers did not fall below 17 ships (6 destroyers and 11 frigates) and start to rise above 19 escorts beginning in 2026.
 However, personnel shortages and the age of some ships ended up making this cost prohibitive.
 In November 2024, the newly elected Labour government indicated that HMS Northumberland would also be withdrawn from service by March 2025.
+This was followed by the withdrawal of HMS Iron Duke and HMS Richmond in 2026, thus reducing the Type 23 fleet to just five ships with the entry into service to their replacements still sometime away.